-The Xbox One line might currently be languishing in the shadow of the PlayStation 4, but Microsoft has plans for the next Xbox... big plans... and it just might have enough power and style to beat the PS5.
-So what exactly can we expect from the next chapter in the Xbox gaming story?
+While the Xbox One line is currently lagging behind the PlayStation 4 behemoth, it's certain that Microsoft has big plans for the next round – and the Xbox Two might just have enough power and style to beat the PS5.
+So what exactly can we expect from the next Xbox?

 - Xbox Scarlett: 5 games we can't wait to play on the next Xbox

 - Best Xbox One games